 Comfortable cushioned seating and pillows are sure to keep your family and friends happy at any gathering.
 We added this window seating once the wall between the living room and kitchen was removed.
 This provided more space for entertaining, with even more comfort.

 There are so many different options when it comes to kitchen islands.
 We used a vintage dresser as our island choice.
 By attaching a butcher block top, (we found at a Dunkin Doughnuts that was going out of business) we added even more cottage charm to our kitchen.
 It not only takes up very little room in our small kitchen, but it was a more inexpensive option for us.

-Wood flooring gives a warmth and texture to a cottage-style kitchen.
-Add cottage style rugs.
+Wood flooring gives warmth and texture to a cottage-style kitchen.
+Add cottage-style rugs.

 6. Adding Character

 Wood work is an important detail in a cottage-style kitchen.
 We installed tongue and groove ceiling planks for more interest.
 Beadboard would be another cottage-style option.
 Over-sized baseboards and moldings make a huge impact.
 We love how our farm table, built with reclaimed barn wood, looks in this cottage-style setting.

 There are so many lighting options for a cottage-style kitchen.
 We looked for a more retro and vintage-inspired feel when picking out our lighting.
 We went with low-hanging pendant lights and schoolhouse lighting.